jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 ~~~

 The values in $e_1$ are SHA-1 hashes of $d_3$, $c_2$, $d_1$, and $c_1$
-respectively.^[A more practical edit list syntax $E$ could also allow to
+respectively.^[A more practical edit list syntax $E$ could also allow the direct
-directly embeded small document instances which SHA-1 hashes can be computed
+embedding of small document instances which SHA-1 hashes can be computed
 from.
 If implemented carefully, this could also reconcile transclusion with
 copy-and-paste.]
 Retrieval function $R$ maps them back to strings.
 Hyperlinks
 are given by $U(e_1) = \{ \langle c_2,d_3 \rangle,  \langle c_1,d_1 \rangle \}$